 Federal regulations require that institutions receiving federal financial (Title IV) assistance provide specific consumer information about the school to prospective and currently enrolled students and, in some cases, employees.
 This guide, available on our website at https://fremont.edu/student-consumer-information/, contains important information that Fremont University is required to annually disclose.
 Fremont University will also provide a paper copy of any specific consumer information documents contained herein, including copies of accreditation, state, or federal approvals, upon request in writing.
-To receive a copy, please send a written request to Fremont University, Financial Aid Office: 18000 Studebaker Road, 900A, Cerritos, CA 90703 or send an email request to Lisa Ingoldsby, Compliance Officer, at lisa.ingoldsby@fremont.edu; (562) 809-5100.
+To receive a copy, please send a written request to Fremont University, Financial Aid Office: 18000 Studebaker Road, 900A, Cerritos, CA 90703 or send an email request to Israel Rodriguez, Financial Aid Director, at israel.rodriguez@fremont.edu; (562) 977-6017.

-About Fremont University - Accreditation, Licensures, and Approvals Federal
+About Fremont University - Accreditation, Licensures, and Approvals

+Federal